Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Introduction

-We can also investigate the within-individual change in parametric nonlinear growth curves. \citet{Grimm2013LCM1} has demonstrated how to obtain the latent change scores at a specific time point by taking the first-order derivative for a growth curve function with respect to time $t$. \citet[Chapter~18]{Grimm2016growth} has shown that this approach is useful by illustrating the Jenss-Bayley LCSM with an assumption that the ratio of growth acceleration is roughly similar across all samples (i.e., only considering the fixed effect of $\gamma$, see Figure \ref{fig:path_JB} for its path diagram with six measurements).
-From Figure \ref{fig:path_JB}, the intercept (i.e., $\eta_{0}$) is indicated by the true score at the initial time of the study (we will explain the implications of this definition in the LCSM framework in the Discussion section).
-The latent variables (or growth factors in the growth curve model framework) $\eta_{1}$ and $\eta_{2}$ are defined by the latent change scores with weights $1$ and $\gamma\exp(\gamma t)$, respectively.
-We estimate the mean vector and variance-covariance matrix of the growth factors (i.e., $\eta_{0}$, $\eta_{1}$ and $\eta_{2}$) as well as the value of the additional parameter $\gamma$ with this specification of Jenss-Bayley LCSM.
+Earlier studies have also shown how to specify and apply a LCSM with a parametric nonlinear growth trajectory.
+For example, \citet{Grimm2013LCM1} has demonstrated how to obtain a parametric LCSM by taking the first derivative from the corresponding LGCM. \citet[Chapter~18]{Grimm2016growth} has shown that this approach is useful by illustrating the Jenss-Bayley LCSM with an assumption that the ratio of the growth acceleration is roughly similar across all individuals (i.e., only considering the fixed effect of $\gamma$, see Figure \ref{fig:path_JB} for its path diagram with six measurements).
+From Figure \ref{fig:path_JB}, the intercept (i.e., $\eta_{0}$) is only indicated by the true score at the beginning of the study (we will explain implications of this definition in the LCSM framework in the Discussion section).
+In addition, $\eta_{1}$ and $\eta_{2}$ together define the latent change scores with factor loadings $1$ and $\gamma\exp(\gamma t_{j})$, respectively.
+We estimate the mean vector and variance-covariance matrix of the growth factors (i.e., $\eta_{0}$, $\eta_{1}$ and $\eta_{2}$) and the value of the additional parameter $\gamma$ in this specification of the Jenss-Bayley LCSM.